Written by Donald E. Sheppard|

 Original 1542 Accounts of the Texas Retreat by Biedma, Elvas and Inca

-Elvas says, "On the backward journey, they found corn to eat with great difficulty, for where they had already passed the land was left devastated (Indians had been infected by diseases brought in by DeSoto's army), and any corn which the Indians had, they had hidden.
+Elvas says of that journey, "On the backward journey, they found corn to eat with great difficulty, for where they had already passed the land was left devastated (Indians had been infected by diseases brought in by DeSoto's army), and any corn which the Indians had, they had hidden.
 The towns which they had burned in Naguatex, which was now regretted by them, had now been rebuilt and the houses were full of corn."
 The Hasinai Caddoan people, who lived there, had avoided the Spaniards so they were not as effected by European and African diseases as were other tribes.
 "This region was very populated and well supplied with food..." according to Elvas.

 Inland Texas Postscript